learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 constructed Boolean.

 As a shorter way to convert any value into a Boolean, we can use two NOT operators.
-Let's change the code on the last line to `!!truthyValue`.
+Let's try running `!!truthyValue` in our console to see the difference.

 The JavaScript engine reads from left to right: it sees the first `!` and looks to the right to check what we're asking it to invert (`!truthyValue`).
 It then